ktomari/shinycdrs/man/guide_to_shinycdrs_on_shinyapps.md

 #### Setting up the data

-This is where we run into an idiosyncracy of this package.
-The CDRS dataset has to be placed directly into the cloned repository on your machine.
-Open up your file explorer and navigate to the shinycdrs repository on your machine.
+This is where we run into an idiosyncrasy of this package.
+The CDRS data set has to be placed directly into the cloned repository on your machine.
+Open up your file explorer and navigate to your shinycdrs repository on your machine.
 Find or create the `/data-raw` directory.
 Place a copy of the data, `DRS public data_2023_12_01.zip`, in this directory.

-Next, run the script `/data-raw/internal_data.R`.
+Next, run the [internal data](https://r-pkgs.org/data.html#sec-data-sysdata) making script `/data-raw/internal_data.R`.
 This script has a few packages it depends upon, so you may need to install those first.
 This script will create a `R/sysdata.rda` file (inside your local shinycdrs directory, in the `R` folder).
-This is the data shinycdrs loads on start up.
+This is the data shinycdrs (lazy) loads on start up.
+(You may now delete `DRS public data_2023_12_01.zip` if you so choose.)

 #### Run the app.

-You can now do a local install of shinycdrs using `devtools::install()` while inside the shinycdrs R project.
-Then the function `shinycdrs::run_app()` should function properly.
+You can now do a local install of shinycdrs using `devtools::install_local()` while inside the shinycdrs R project.
+Now, the function `shinycdrs::run_app()` should function properly.
 If you have not already set up your shinyapps.io credentials in Rstudio, then you should close the app.
-Otherwise skip to the section "Final Push to shinyapps.io"
+Otherwise skip to the section "[Final Push to shinyapps.io](#final-push-to-shinyapps.io)"

 ### Shinyapps Credentials